myCyberYodaPath/IntroToLAN/README.md

 Ports:

+- LAN Ports.
+The ones used to connect the wired devices: computers, consoles.

 - WAN Port.
-Is the one
+Is the one router to the internet services providers.

+- Antenas.
+Crucial to distribute the WI-FI signal throughout your home or work space.

+- Memory processor. it handles all the data settings and traffic.